University of Warsaw - Central Authentication System

 Derrida on the other hand, when responding to the questions that were referred to his well known paper presented in Baltimore in 1966, said: “I was wondering myself if I know where I am going. […] I am trying, precisely, to put myself at a point so that I do not know any longer where I am going. […] I don’t see why I should renounce or why anyone should renounce the radicality of a critical work under the pretext that it risks the sterilization of science, humanity, progress, the origin of meaning, etc. I believe that the risk of sterility and of sterilization has always been the price of lucidity”.

-Establishing oneself as a research subject means, among other things, acquiring the ability to approach a problem, to trace implications, to follow traces (of whom: the author, the writer, the researcher, the text, other traces?) in order to be ready, at the decisive moment, to countersign, to leave one's own imprints scattered throughout the written work.
-It means remaining faithful to the strategy, to the method, in order to be able, at the right moment, to make an unexpected deviation from the path marked out by the signs of authority.
-To make an escape.
+The process of establishing oneself as a research subject involves acquiring the ability to approach a problem, to trace implications, to follow traces (of whom: the author, the writer, the researcher, the text, other traces?) in order to be ready, at the decisive moment, to countersign, to leave one's own imprints scattered throughout the written work.
+This entails maintaining fidelity to the strategy and method employed, in order to be able, at the opportune moment, to deviate from the path delineated by the signs of authority.
+To effect an escape.

-The gap between knowledge and method makes it possible to ask the above questions and to subject the horizons opened up by them to methodical doubt – without signposts, not always knowing exactly where we are heading.
+The gap between knowledge and method enables the posing of the aforementioned inquiries and the subjection of the horizons opened up by them to methodical doubt – without signposts, not always knowing exactly where we are heading.

 Bibliography: